jeremyrayjewell/cyber_journal/writeups/overthewire/bandit07.md

 **Date:** 2025-07-30

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-qsjimSDv4zH0jsAoSBr9EbJfxZYt7rRp
+`qsjimSDv4zH0jsAoSBr9EbJfxZYt7rRp`

 ## Objective

-"The password for the next level is stored in the file data.txt next to the word millionth"
+>"The password for the next level is stored in the file data.txt next to the word millionth"

 ## Purpose